ramadiaz/xanny-go/pkg/cache/README.md

-# Cache Layer for Go Template
+# Cache Layer for Xanny Go

 A comprehensive, reusable cache layer for Go applications with support for multiple cache backends, HTTP response caching, and advanced cache management features.